uAtomicBoolean/slint-template/README.md

 # slint-template
-A Slint template for Rust that comes with translations, bases for winresources and a github action to bundle the project into installers.
+A Slint template for Rust that comes with translations, bases for winresources and github actions to bundle the project into installers for linux, macos arm and windows.

 ## Clean after using to create a repo
 - Update all occurences of `slint-template` to your project's name in the following files :